New COVID variant BA.2.86 spreading in the U.S. in August 2023. Here are key facts experts want you to know.

 A CDC official said the agency expects to be able to determine whether or not they can formally confirm the detection within the next two weeks.

-At least four more countries – Switzerland, Thailand, Spain and Germany – have also reported at least preliminary signs of BA.2.86's mutations in samples from their wastewater, Sorin Sion of the European Union's Sewage Sentinel System for SARS-CoV-2 told CBS News in an email.
+At least five other countries have also reported at least preliminary signs of BA.2.86's mutations in samples from their wastewater.

+Two countries, Switzerland and Thailand, have confirmed detections, the WHO said.
+Denmark announced theirs on social media.
+Scientists in Spain and Germany have also reported signs of mutations that could be from BA.2.86, Sorin Sion of the European Union's Sewage Sentinel System for SARS-CoV-2 told CBS News in an email.

 Do COVID tests pick up the new COVID variant BA.2.86?